bdjukic/selfdriving-robot-car/README.md

 ## Introduction

-You can list of needed hardware pieces from related Medium post: https://medium.com/towards-data-science/build-your-own-self-driving-toy-car-ad00a6804b53
+You can find the list of needed hardware pieces from related Medium post: https://medium.com/towards-data-science/build-your-own-self-driving-toy-car-ad00a6804b53

 3D printable model for the camera mount can be found in this repo under `3d_print_model` folder.